CodeSnob98/MineSweeper-By-Biswarup/README.md

 2)right click to flag the box as a bomb

+3)right click to de-flag a flagged cell

-3. score is decided by the time taken in milisecs/100
+4. score is decided by 1/(milisecs)

-4)for checking if all the functionalities are working perfectly or not ,in the console the schema of the grid will be logged out after clicking on start button.
+5)for checking if all the functionalities are working perfectly or not ,in the console the schema of the grid will be logged out after clicking on start button.